Chuck Mead & The Muse of Enlightenment

 Chuck Mead wraps his fingers around an oversized cup at a window table tucked in the back of East Nashville’s Ugly Mugs, talking about life, old school country music, DIY punk, Broadway shows, and maintaining one’s truth while also maintaining the bottom line.
 He laughs easily, punctuating his thoughts with flashing eyes — and his mind effortlessly makes pinball-fast associations.

-He laughs now, assessing the situation: “We were edgy, because we didn’t play any Alabama, out there in the honky tonks and Eagles Clubs in places like Hiawatha, Kan.
+He laughs now, assessing the situation: “We were edgy because we didn’t play any Alabama, out there in the honky-tonks and Eagles Clubs in places like Hiawatha, Kansas.
 I was a kid; I didn’t know.
 I actually thought my grandpa and dad wrote all those songs.
 But hey, whatta life!
 I had money and got to see a bunch of grown-ups getting hammered.”

-A true Kerouacian kid, Mead hitchhiked across the country.
-He slept on couches, jumped trains, and had the rootless drifter period so many dream of, but never do.
-He also, like a lot of kids disenfranchised by the music of the day (“You mean, REO Shitwagon?” he chortles), put together bands that played loud and fast in the name of combustion, youth, and rebellion.
+A true Kerouacian kid, he hitchhiked across the country.
+He slept on couches, jumped trains, and had the rootless drifter period many folks may dream of but never do.
+And in doing what a lot of kids who feel disenfranchised by the music of the day do Mead put together bands that played loud and fast in the name of combustion, youth, and rebellion.

 When they couldn’t find places to play, Mead’s bands rented a city park, bought a keg, and charged people to come.
 In Lawrence, home to writers William S. Burroughs, Langston Hughes, and Laura Moriarty, crop artist Stan Herd, and scientist Charles Michener, self-expression is.
 In 2005, the city even had International Dada Month.